Table of Contents Show

 If your passport and visa requirements imposed by a governmental agency suddenly change, you will not be able to reach your destination, and cancellation occurs.

-2. Sudden outbreak and crises:
+2. Sudden outbreaks and crises:

 3. Natural disasters